Speech Language Pathology

 Master's Degree Program Requirements

-• In addition to submitting the online Purdue graduate school application, applicants must also apply via the Communication Sciences and Disorders Centralized Application Service (CSDCAS).
-Please visit the CSDCAS website for more details on this application which has additional requirements to those listed above.
+• In addition to submitting the online Purdue graduate application, applicants must also apply via the Communication Sciences and Disorders Centralized Application Service (CSDCAS).
+Please visit the CSDCAS website for more details on this application which has additional requirements to those listed on this page.

 • Cumulative Grade Point Average from most recently conferred undergraduate, graduate, or professional degree: